 2. High.
 Degrassi Jr. High.

 Not much time for TV either, though one seminal series turns 30(!) next year.
 Yes, on January 18, 1987 a little Canadian TV series called Degrassi Jr. High made its debut on TV.
-My friends and I all mocked it, for its cheesiness, for its obviously plotted by adults for kids aesthetic.
+My friends and I in the States all mocked it, for its cheesiness, for its obviously plotted by adults for kids aesthetic.
 But we still watched it.
 When the final TV movie “School’s Out” aired five years later, I think everyone in school must have watched it because the next day all people could say was “You fucked Tessa Campinelli?”
 Over the following years it aired in reruns, was relaunched as an enormously successful show called Degrassi that’s still going strong.
 But now, 30 years on, it’s become comfort TV, for me anyway, because of the cheesiness, because of the plots, because of the amateurish nature of using non-actors.
 It even makes a brief cameo appearance in my next novel.
 Those kids are all in their 40s now – and I’m sure the ones who grew up not watching it but actually watching in secret still remember the theme song.